bdanofsky/cliflags/README.md

 Note:
 I have not had time to hack on this code so it is in a bad state.
-When I get a chance to clean it up I remove this note and add information on its status that reflects how usable this code is.
+When I get a chance to clean it up I will remove this note and add information on its status that reflects how usable this code is.